kelloggm/cs-490-website/project-overview.md

     * 10% Final test suite of your feature
    * Report
       * 5% Feature Overview
-      * 10% Technical Overview
+      * 7.5% Technical Overview
-      * 10% Process Overview
+      * 7.5% Process Overview
+   * Demonstrations
+      * 2.5% Wizard-of-Oz demo
+      * 5% Preliminary Demo
-   * 10% Demonstration & Posters
+      * 10% Final demo

 In cases where team members do not equally contribute to the project, we may assign different grades to different individuals, up to an extreme of deducting 50% of the team project grade for a student.
 We will evaluate each individual's contribution on the basis of a variety of factors, including progress reports at meetings, through inspecting version control history, through each students' self-reflection, and through each students' peer evaluation (during and/or) at the end of the project.